How to Apply a Wired Firmware Update to Your Collar Follow

 - A computer (PC or Mac) - with the ability to plug your Halo Collar in via the USB-C cable (some computers require an adapter)

-- Check your collar to confirm if it is a Halo 1, Halo 2, Halo 2+, or Halo 3
+Check your collar to confirm if it is a Halo 1, Halo 2, Halo 2+, Halo 3, or a Halo 4.

 - In the Halo App, tap Settings then My Collars and identify the collar that needs a wired update

-- Between the collar name and the serial number, it should say Halo 1, Halo 2, or Halo 2+; Make sure you download the corresponding file below
+- Between the collar name and the serial number, it should say Halo 1, Halo 2, Halo 2+, Halo 3 or Halo 4.

 - If your collar is a Halo 1 or Halo 2, download this firmware update file